sathvikreddyp/pwn.college.sathvik/Processes and Jobs.md

 Yay, I found another version of me!
 Here is the flag: pwn.college{kqdgceWyAzV7YtTL_dcDUwe6EqE.QX1QDO0wiM1AzNzEzW}
 ```

+## What I Learnt
+I learned that we can suspend processes to the background using ctrl-z.

+## References
+The references I used are the instructions provided by the pwn.college.

 # 6. Resuming Processes
+In this challenge, they told that this challenge's run needs you to suspend it, then resume it to get the flag.

 ## My Solve
 Flag: pwn.college{UvaGxcaXDFyHO2PiAl0zpjNsGd7.QX2QDO0wiM1AzNzEzW}

+I first ran /challenge/run process, then I suspended it with ctrl-z.
+I then resumed the process using fg command with the process as argument and got the flag.

 ```
 hacker@processes~resuming-processes:~$ /challenge/run